KristijanS99/rna-classify/README.md

 npm run dev
 ```

-Your app should now be running on [localhost:5000](http://localhost:5000/).
+Your app should now be running on [localhost:8080](http://localhost:8080/) unless changes have been made to the PORT variable.

 ## Building